 No. A US pardon or expungement does not automatically make you admissible to Canada.
 IRCC assesses inadmissibility under Canadian law independently.
 A pardon is a positive factor in a TRP or Criminal Rehabilitation application, but it does not by itself override IRPA inadmissibility.

 Yes.
-Canada checks all travellers regardless of mode of entry — land, air, or sea.
-CBSA has access to NCIC records at airports.
-In fact, at major international airports, pre-screening through systems like FAST or API/PNR may flag your record before you even board the aircraft.
+Canada checks all travellers regardless of mode of entry, land, air, or sea.
+CBSA has access to criminal-record databases at airports.
+In fact, for air travel, advance passenger data submitted through the API/PNR system means your information reaches Canadian authorities before you even board the aircraft.
 Do not assume air travel is less scrutinized than driving across the border.

 I have two DUIs.
 Can I still enter Canada?+